-- c.
-Salford City Council reserves the right to revise fees, with 3 months' notice to providers in order that they may withdraw from the service if required. - d.
-Salford City Council will collate activity data from PharmOutcomes on a quarterly basis for EHC consultation, Drug Costs and Pregnancy Tests and reimburse the provider accordingly as a block. - e.
+f.
 All contractors must record activity 'live' on PharmOutcomes during the intervention with patients.
-If contractors try to complete interventions retrospectively on PharmOutcomes they may not have asked all of the questions necessary at the time of the intervention to complete the web form correctly.
+If contractors try to complete interventions retrospectively on PharmOutcomes they may not have asked all the questions necessary at the time of the intervention to complete the web form correctly.
 Furthermore, there is a pathway within PharmOutcomes that guides the Contractor and the patient, together, through the service.
 This includes safeguarding assessments and clinical decision points that ensure the best service for the patient and the right signposting and dispensing of medication (if appropriate).

-13.2 Volume
+12.2 Volume

-a.
+- a.
 Salford City Council is not setting a minimum or maximum number of consultations.
-However, the Commissioner reserves the right to limit or suspend the service on a temporary basis in the event that demand for provision exceeds the available budget.
+However, the Commissioner reserves the right to limit or suspend the service on a temporary basis in the event that demand for provision exceeds the available budget. - b.
+If the Contractor decides to limit volume or cease activity for any reason, they must inform the Commissioner (Monica.Saiz-Miranda@salford.gov.uk) at the earliest opportunity.

-14. Guidelines and Resources
+13. Guidelines and Resources

-14.1 National Guidelines
+13.1 National Guidelines